BARNEY KEMP RIGGS

 Attorney Burges told the mining companies they should let the miners organize in a responsible union.

-B.K. passed away 9 May 1963.
-She is buried in the Riggs Family Cemetery next to her father.
+B.K. passed away May 9th, 1963.
+He is buried in the Riggs Family Cemetery next to his father.

 (Riggs Family Cemetery location, row 3 headstone d)